 "I never saw myself as a professional musician, but through the education, independent spirit and work ethic instilled at Saint Thomas, I pursued a profession that allows me to use my knowledge of music and voice in a field that cares for professional voice users."

 Aaron Primero ‘05

-Investment banking analyst at Goldman Sachs in New York; graduate of Columbia University and Oxford, where he studied Classics and Financial Economics, respectively; Fulbright Scholar in 2014
+Investment banking associate at Goldman Sachs in New York; graduate of Columbia University and Oxford University, UK, where he studied Classics and Financial Economics, respectively; Fulbright Scholar in 2014

 David Shaw '95

 Certified Financial Professional; Financial Advisor, UBS Financial Services Inc

 "Though it was admittedly daunting to head off to boarding school in midtown Manhattan at the age of 9, the Choir School provided an experience unlike any other I could have had.
 Once worried about missing my family, I soon discovered that my 40 schoolmates were like brothers and my 10 teachers were like parents."

 "Apart from the one-of-a-kind relationships I developed, I also carry with me the discipline and independence instilled in everyday life at 202 West 58th street, both traits that served me well, first as a navy pilot and now as a Financial Advisor.
 I'm constantly reminded of how fortunate I am to have had the opportunity to attend Saint Thomas and how my upbringing and character were enriched because of it."